spotify/tutter-jenkins/README.md

 and merge code without having more then read access to the project.

 1. A pull request get submitted
-2. Jenkins runs the tests, comments "Test PASSed."
+2. Jenkins runs the tests and creates a status for the ref, indicating whether tests passed or not
 3. The pull request can be merged by commenting "merge, my change is covered by tests"

 ## Installation